3 Types of Air Compressors For Your Industrial Engine Application

 - Requires routine maintenance

-Rotary screw compressors generally have a higher initial cost when compared to the other compressor types, but last longer as they have fewer wearing parts.
-As most screw compressors found in mobile applications are oil-injected, they have an independent lubrication circuit.
-As a result, the oil used is specific to the compressor and the system will require routine maintenance.
+Rotary screw compressors generally have a higher initial cost when compared to the other compressor types but last longer because they have fewer wearing parts.
+Most screw compressors found in mobile applications are oil-injected, utilizing an independent lubrication circuit.
+The oil used is specific to the compressor, and the system will require routine maintenance.

 Rotary Vane Compressors

-Of the three common compressor types found in mobile applications, the rotary vane compressor is the least common.
-There are fewer manufacturers of vane compressors compared to reciprocating compressors, and service parts can be more challenging to find.
+The rotary vane compressor is the least common of the three common compressor types in mobile applications.
+There are fewer vane compressor manufacturers than reciprocating compressor manufacturers, and service parts can be more challenging to find.

 Benefits